 We examine factors that may affect the extent of CEO pay benchmarking.
-Using a sample of 1,440 S&P 1500 firms in 2006-2018 we find that CEO characteristics and board of directors' attributes significantly affect the aggressiveness of CEO's pay benchmarking.
-CEO pay is relatively tightly linked to that of her peers when the percentage of outside directors, less experienced, and busy directors on the board is relatively high.
-In contrast, CEOs who the board is more acquainted with, veteran CEOs and owner CEOs, receive a pay that relies less on benchmarking to peers' pay.
+Using a sample of 1,440 S&P 1500 firms in 2006-2018 we find that CEO characteristics and board of directors' composition significantly affect the aggressiveness of CEO's pay benchmarking.
+CEO pay is relatively tightly adjusted to that of her peers when the percentage of outside directors and busy directors on the board is relatively high.
+In contrast, CEOs who the board is more acquainted with, veteran CEOs and owner CEOs, receive a pay that relies less on benchmarking peers' pay.

-Our finding that CEO characteristics and board attributes affect benchmarking intensity suggests to us that CEOs do not receive the optimal compensation contract, where the optimal compensation contract is the pay contract the CEO would get when the board has full information (all the relevant information) about the CEO and when the board is extremely professional and proficient in executive pay design.
+Our finding that CEO characteristics and board composition affect benchmarking intensity suggests to us that CEOs do not receive the optimal compensation contract, where the optimal compensation contract is the pay contract the CEO would get when the board has full information (all the relevant information) about the CEO and when the board is extremely professional and proficient in executive pay design.
 Our evidence suggests that information problems, i.e. lack of sufficient acquaintance with the CEO, lead the board of directors to a pay scheme that relies perhaps excessively on peer CEO pay.
-Likewise, the directors' cautiousness, limited experience, and reputational concerns restrict the efficacy of the CEO pay contract by potentially embracing tighter than needed benchmarking.
-One can argue though that CEO's pay is rational given the information available to the board and given directors' qualifications.
-In short, the claim may be that the CEO pay is conditionally efficient, that is optimal given the existing restrictions.
-However, even the thesis that the CEO pay package is conditionally efficient can be criticized.
+Likewise, the outside directors' cautiousness and reputational concerns restrict the efficacy of the CEO pay contract by potentially embracing tighter than needed benchmarking.

+One may argue though that the CEO pay is rational given the information available to the board and given the appointed directors' qualifications.
+However, even this thesis of a conditionally efficient CEO pay contract can be criticized.
 For if the directors' selfish cautiousness and reputational concerns dominate the board decisions, it is possible that the board would "over-benchmark," i.e. adopt an even higher level of benchmarking than the conditionally efficient benchmarking process requires.

-It is noteworthy that deviations from CEO pay contract optimality are not always in the direction of excessive pay benchmarking.
-Our findings that the pays of veteran and owner CEOs are relatively mildly benchmarked also raise concerns that sometimes benchmarking is too weak.
-These types of CEOs, owner and veteran CEOs, are powerful and relatively entrenched.
+It is also noteworthy that deviations from CEO pay contract optimality are not always in the direction of excessive pay benchmarking.
+Our finding that the pay of owner CEOs (CEOs whose equity holdings in the firm are relatively large) is mildly benchmarked raises concerns that sometimes benchmarking is too weak.
+Owner CEOs are powerful and relatively entrenched.
 They may have excessive power to control their own pay, and if their pay is inflated, they obviously resist benchmarking peers' pay.
-The results of their power and inflated pay is a mild token benchmarking that only illustrates these CEOs suboptimal compensation design.